MS - Midwifery

 Insurance Coverage

 Students must show proof of health insurance or purchase health insurance from the University.
 Students are responsible for their own medical and dental care while enrolled in the program.
-Students may need to submit to, and be financially responsible for, any reasonable health screening that is required by a clinical agency beyond that required by The Midwifery Institute at Jefferson.
+Students may need to submit to, and be financially responsible for, any reasonable health screening that is required by a clinical agency beyond that required by the Midwifery & Women's Health Programs at Jefferson.
 The University provides professional liability and general commercial liability insurance for all students.
 Students pay a professional liability insurance fee associated with clinical education in full-scope practice that covers additional insurance for births.

 Clinical Preceptorship